ehonig/UCLAstats20/README.md

 # UCLAstats20
 This is an R package for use in Stats 20 at UCLA.
-It has two main functions:
-1. It provides two templates for homework.
+The contentS were last updated in 2020 Fall.

-2. It contains interactive versions of the course notes written by Dr Michael Tsiang.
+This package contains interactive versions of the course notes written by Dr. Michael Tsiang.

 ## Installation